 As self-explanatory, machine-made rugs are constructed by giant electric devices called Power Loom.
 These rugs are commercial and mass-produced to be affordable for the majority of the customers.
 Moreover, the producers use chemical-based and low-cost materials for the machine-made rugs to minimize the costs as much as possible.
 That’s why they lack any artistic value like that of handmade rugs.

-The delicate natural materials such as wool and cotton that are used in hand-knotted rugs are quite delicate.
+The delicate natural materials such as wool and cotton that are used in Oriental rugs are quite delicate.
 They are soft, colorfast, and surprisingly durable if maintained properly.
 The bad news is that the natural fibers are bug magnets.
-These wicked invaders look at your artistic hand-knotted rug like the “Land of Candy” in Charlie and the chocolate factory!
+These wicked invaders look at your artistic Oriental rug like the “Land of Candy” in Charlie and the chocolate factory!

-The rug fibers’ delicacy means these hand-knotted rugs easily ruin if cleaned inadequately.
+The fibers’ delicacy means Oriental rugs easily ruin if cleaned inadequately.
 You’d better vacuum them at least once a week.
 Remove the vacuum brush to avoid the rug fringe from getting stuck.
-Always keep in mind to use the low suction while cleaning hand-knotted rugs.
+Always keep in mind to use the low suction while cleaning hand-knotted Oriental rugs.

 Most of the DIY Youtube guides and amateur rug cleaners only take care of the surface and fail to remove the massive amount of dirt and dust stuck in the rug’s foundation.
 This deep-stuck dirt not only gives a repelling stink to your charming rugs but also ruins the rug in the long run by inviting bugs, mold, and mildew to the rug’s foundation.

-So the best is to have your rug cleaned at least every year by a well-experienced Rug Expert who is comprehensively familiar with each rug and its specifications to clean them correctly without bringing any damages to them.
+So the best is to get an expert Oriental Rug Cleaning and Repair service at least every year, conducted by a well-experienced Rug Expert who is comprehensively familiar with each rug and its specifications to clean them correctly without bringing any damages to them.

-Antique [also known as Vintage] rugs are the most admired ones.
+Antique rugs are the most admired ones.
 You could look at them as knotted investments on your floor that never lose value over time and gain even more.
 So just like how you take good care of the cash and gold bars in your safe, you’d better be cautious while cleaning your high-priced antique rugs.

 First and foremost, forget about the conventional cleaning detergents you find on the supermarket shelf.
 Their harsh chemicals unbalance your delicate handmade rug’s pH level, leading to color bleeding and burning the natural fibers.
-It’s quite risky to clean them at home, so it’s highly recommended to have the antique rugs cleaned by a rug cleaning company.
+It’s quite risky to clean them at home, so it’s highly recommended to get a professional Antique Rug Cleaning at least every year.

 It would be best if you be careful about leaving your rug to a cleaning company.
 Check the company’s expertise, background, and cleaning methods thoroughly to ensure your precious antique rug is in the right hands.
-The cleaning company must have certified and qualified Rug Experts who have the required knowledge and experience to treat a delicate antique rug.
-They also should give you insurance on the pricey knotted investment you leave to them.
+The company in charge of Antique Rug Cleaning must have certified and qualified Rug Experts who have the required knowledge and experience to treat a delicate antique rug.
+They also should give you insurance on the pricey hand-knotted investment you leave to them.

 Shag rugs are easily noticeable with their long, thick, and plush piles.
 It’s challenging to reach the rug’s depth, where so much dirt and dust are hiding from the vacuum cleaner.
 Never use the high airflow on the cleaner because it might tear up the piles.
 It would be best if you flip the shag rug and vacuum its back as well; that will loosen the stubborn deep-stuck dirt.